Tuamotus: History

 None of these visits were of political consequence, as the islands were within the sphere of influence of the Pōmare Dynasty of Tahiti.

 The first Christian missionaries arrived in the islands at the beginning of the 19th century.
 By the late 19th century, traders had begun offering pearls from the islands for sale in Europe, and they became coveted possessions there.
 France forced the abdication of King Pōmare V of Tahiti and claimed the islands, but did not formally annex them.

-Robert Louis Stevenson and Fanny Stevenson travelled among the Taumotus (then called the Paumotus) on the yacht Casco in 1888; an account of their journey was published as In the South Seas.
+Robert Louis Stevenson and Fanny Stevenson travelled among the Tuamotus (then called the Paumotus) on the yacht Casco in 1888; an account of their journey was published as In the South Seas.
 Jack London wrote a story, "The Seed of McCoy", based on an incident in 1900 in which a burning ship, the Pyrenees, had been safely beached on Mangareva.
 In the story, London has the ship sail past Mangareva and all through the Tuamotus before beaching on Fakarava.

 The Tuamotus made headlines around the world in 1947, when the Norwegian ethnographer Thor Heyerdahl, sailing from South America with a crew of five others, reached Raroia on his raft Kon-Tiki.
 The islands were in the news again somewhat later, when France conducted nuclear weapons testing on the atolls of Moruroa and Fangataufa.